VerifyTests/Verify/docs/naming.md

 ### Result

-For a project that targets
+For a project executed on both x64 and x86 that targets

 ```
 <TargetFrameworks>netcoreapp3.0;net48</TargetFrameworks>